ElecAS

 Standards reference set and how the tool uses them

 AS/NZS 4777.1:2016 sets the inverter-path 2% rule (Cl.
-3.4), the combined drop + rise check and the installation requirements for grid-connected energy systems.
-AS/NZS 4777.2:2020 sets the inverter behaviour — over/under voltage trip points, volt-watt and volt-var response curves, anti-islanding and the maximum continuous output rating used in the rise calculation.
+3.3.3) and the installation requirements for grid-connected energy systems.
+AS/NZS 4777.2:2020 sets the inverter behaviour — over/under voltage trip points, volt-watt and volt-var response curves, anti-islanding and the rated output current that feeds the rise calculation.

 Frequently asked questions